 4) Clean and Change the filters on your HVAC equipment regularly

-Making sure to have your Heating Ventilation and Air Conditioning systems / units inspected by a licensed professional to perform preventative maintenance and cleaned every three to five years is vital to keep your HVAC system running smoothly and while saving energy cost.
+Making sure to have your Heating Ventilation and Air Conditioning systems/units inspected by a licensed professional to perform preventative maintenance and cleaned every three to five years is vital to keep your HVAC system running smoothly and while saving energy cost.
 Aside from regular inspections, it’s important to have your HVAC system assessed to determine if it’s optimised for energy efficiency.

 5) Get an Energy Assessment or Energy Audit done

 When was the last time your business had an energy audit done, if at all?
 As individuals we get health checks done every six to twelve months.
-And for some businesses, they undergo financial audits every year.
-But what of energy audits and how can it save your business money?
+And some businesses, undergo financial audits every year.
+But what of energy audits and how can they save your business money?
 Energy Audits or Assessments are done by trained and accredited professionals that essentially conduct an investigation and analysis of your organisation’s energy load profile, energy consumption trends and identifies areas where energy savings can be achieved through installing or upgrading to more efficient equipment and technologies.
 The audit will verify where the energy is being used, and wasted, and estimates costs and return on investment of implementing energy efficiency upgrades to reduce energy costs in your business.

-Short on cash or capital to invest in these energy cost saving strategies?
+Short on cash or capital to invest in these energy cost-saving strategies?
 Take advantage of government grants and programs

-There’s millions of dollars in funding from various state and federal government grants and programs available to businesses to implement energy efficiency upgrades, energy monitoring systems and energy audits.
+There are millions of dollars in funding from various state and federal government grants and programs available to businesses to implement energy efficiency upgrades, energy monitoring systems and energy audits.